hexojs/site/source/docs/permalinks.md

 ### Variables

+Besides the following variables, you can use any attributes in the permalink since Hexo 2.5.

 Variable | Description
 --- | ---
 `:year` | Published year of posts (4-digit)
-`:month` | Published month of posts (2-digit)
+`:month` | Published month of posts (2-digit) `:i_month` | Published month of posts (Without leading zeros) `:day` | Published day of posts (2-digit)
-`:day` | Published day of posts (2-digit)
-`:title` | Filename
+`:i_day` | Published day of posts (Without leading zeros) `:title` | Filename
 `:id` | Post ID
 `:category` | Categories.
 If the post is uncategorized, it'll be `category_dir` setting.